 On March 22, 2024, the Company completed its private offering of 8% Convertible Notes that are convertible into shares of the Company's Series C Convertible Preferred Stock at a conversion price of \$7.50 per share.
-Since the inception of the private offering, the Company sold \$4,760,170 aggregate principal amount of notes in the offering and issued investors warrants to purchase 4,321,926 shares of common stock at an exercise price of \$1.25 per share.
-Additional subscriptions will not be accepted.
+Since the inception of the private offering in 2020, the Company sold \$4,760,170 aggregate principal amount of notes in the offering and issued investors warrants to purchase 4,321,926 shares of common stock at an exercise price of \$1.25 per share.
+There were no issuances during the nine months ended September 30, 2024.